Installing and Configuring the Cluster Package

-The following procedures will allow you to set up clustering on the Luna Network HSM 7, using REST API calls or LunaSH.
+The following procedures will allow you to install the lnh_cluster secure package on the Luna Network HSM 7, and configure the appliance for a cluster, using REST API calls or LunaSH.
 This procedure must be completed whether you are creating a new cluster (see Creating a Cluster), or joining an existing cluster (see Adding a New Member to an Existing Cluster).

 NOTE Thales recommends Luna Appliance Software 7.8.3 with cluster package 1.0.3, Luna HSM Firmware 7.8.2, and Luna HSM Client 10.6.0 to use clusters.